coreybruyere/530-framework/README.md

 -Maximum Nesting: 50 Lines

--Global and Section-Specific Sass Files Are just Table of Contents

 -List Vendor/Global Dependancies First, Then Author Dependancies, Then Patterns, Then Parts

--Break Into As Many Small Files As Makes Sense
+-Break Into As Many Small Files As Makes Sense => Use More Components

--Partials are named _partial.scss
+-Components are Named _component-name.scss

 -In Deployment, Compile Compressed

--Be Generous With Comments
+-Be Generous With Comments & Use Same Comment Block Style

 -Variablize All Common Numbers, and Numbers with Meaning

 -Variablize All Colors

 -Nest and Name Your Media Queries.
-Nest at bottom of declaration
+Nest at Bottom of Declaration

--Include all hacky and gross CSS in a _shame.scss file
+-Include all Hacky and Gross CSS in application.scss at Bottom in 'Shame' Section

 ###Helpful Links about Style guides, best practices, SMACSS, OOCSS, BEM, etc.